MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     Now the dataframe includes the correct column names and data types as defined by the schema (in addition to the **Index**, which is a built-in column in all dataframes based on the ordinal position of each row).

-10. The dataframe includes only the data from the **2019.csv** file.
-Modify the code as follows to read the sales order data from all of the files in the **orders** folder:
+9. The dataframe includes only the data from the **2019.csv** file.
+Modify the code so that the file path uses a \* wildcard to read the sales order data from all of the files in the **orders** folder:

     ```python
     from pyspark.sql.types import *